followmyutopia/devextreme-documentation/concepts/30 Data Layer/51 Data Source Examples/3 Custom Sources/Custom Sources.md

-Any custom data access logic can be implemented using the [CustomStore](/Documentation/ApiReference/Data_Layer/CustomStore/) class.
-In the CustomStore, all data access operations must be implemented by a developer.
+Custom data access logic can be implemented using the [CustomStore](/Documentation/ApiReference/Data_Layer/CustomStore/) class.
+A developer should implement all data access operations in the CustomStore.

     <!--JavaScript-->
     var myStore = new DevExpress.data.CustomStore({